Democrat concedes to Burgess Owens in U.S. House race in Utah

-SALT LAKE CITY — Democratic U.S. Rep. Ben McAdams has conceded in his bid to win re-election against former NFL player Burgess Owens.
+SALT LAKE CITY — Democratic U.S. Rep. Ben McAdams has lost his bid to win re-election against former NFL player Burgess Owens.

 McAdams, the state’s only congressional Democrat, conceded in an online news conference Monday afternoon.

-The Associated Press has not yet determined a winner in the closely watched race in the suburban suburban Salt Lake City congressional district.
+The Associated Press determined Owens won in the closely watched race in the suburban Salt Lake City congressional district.

 Owens is a Republican who has been a vocal supporter of President Donald Trump.
-Owens is a frequent Fox News guest who has come under scrutiny for other media appearances linked to QAnon, a baseless conspiracy theory that has increasingly crept into politics.
+He is a frequent Fox News guest who has come under scrutiny for other media appearances linked to QAnon, a baseless conspiracy theory that has increasingly crept into politics.

 His spokesman has said Owens doesn’t believe in the theory.